OxWearables/Oxford_Wearables_Activity_Recognition/README.md

 ```

 ## Evaluation
+On the presentation day, show `metrics.classification_report`,
+`metrics.cohen_kappa`, and `metrics.f1_score(..., average='macro')` for your
-On the presentation day, show `metrics.classification_report` and `metrics.cohen_kappa` of your model under 10-fold cross-validation (CV).
-Remember to fold using the participant IDs.
+model under 5-fold cross-validation (CV).
+Remember to do this using the
-If you used 10-fold CV for hyperparameter tuning, you must use a different
+participant IDs.
+Also, if you used 5-fold CV for hyperparameter
+tuning, you must re-randomize the 5-fold splits for the final scores.
+Report the
-10-fold for reporting.
-Report the median and interquartile range for each metric, e.g. `.75 (.61, .82)`.
+mean, min and max of the CV scores, e.g. `.75 (.61, .82)`.

 ## How to run Jupyter notebooks remotely